Tips: what clothes to take when traveling a lot?

 Goruck bag

-Made in America, Goruck bags are very strong, so much so that soldiers use them in war.
+Made in America, Goruck bags are so sturdy that soldiers use them in war.

 race case suit supply 2

-And because this thing excites me, here is the Race Case from SuitSupply: a suitcase that transforms into a scooter to play as Paul Walker at the airport.
+And because I love this thing, here's the Race Case from SuitSupply: a suitcase that transforms into a scooter so you can play Paul Walker at the airport.

-Summary of (urban) techwear brands worn during professional trips
+Recap of (urban) techwear brands worn during business trips

 In Valentin's suitcase